DanishNasarudin/idt-warranty/docs/EMAIL_CONFIGURATION.md

-# Email Configuration Guide
+# Email Feature - Configuration & Implementation

-This guide explains how to configure email functionality for sending warranty case details to customers.
+This guide explains how to configure and use the email functionality for sending warranty case details to customers.

+## Overview

+The email feature allows sending warranty case details with PDF attachment to customer email addresses.
+The system uses nodemailer with custom SMTP configuration.

 ## Environment Variables